A 300 km Audax, long-distance cycling event from Lancashire to the summit of Great Dun Fell and back again – in a day!

 The early part of this randonnee climbs through the Trough of Bowland before descending into the Lune Valley, following pleasant country lanes and B-roads.
 An incursion into Cumbria introduces riders to the mighty Great Dun Fell; the highest paved road accessible by bicycle in the UK!
-After descending the mountain, the ride climbs over the wild and exposed moorland around Arkengarthdale – past Tan Hill Inn – and into Swaledale.
 The final stage focuses primarily on the Yorkshire Dales National Park.
-Overall, a wonderful day’s cycling with beautiful scenery, covering some wild and exposed moorland (roads), but also close enough to mid-summer’s day for maximium use of daylight.
+Overall, a wonderful day’s cycling with beautiful scenery, covering some wild and exposed moorland (roads).

 How hilly is it?